 Where does BIRTHRIGHT MACEDONIA take place?

-The Birthright Macedonia summer session for 2017 will be held in Skopje, the capital of the Republic of Macedonia.
+The Birthright Macedonia Summer Session for 2020 will be held in Skopje, the capital of the Republic of Macedonia, and Bitola.

 How long is the Summer Session and when does it start?